neetasharma05/Employee-Attrition-Prediction/README.md

 # Employee Attrition Prediction

 ## 📌 Project Overview
 This project uses machine learning techniques to predict whether an employee is likely to leave the company (attrition).
-It helps organizations take preventive actions and improve employee retention.
+It helps organizations take preventive actions and improve employee retention.This project builds a machine learning system to predict which employees are likely to leave, enabling HR teams to take proactive steps.

 ---